nguyenvinh2/deployment/README.md

   - Compress the "site" directory with the json file into a zip file
   - On Elastic Beanstalk, create a new application with a IIS/.NET environment and upload your zip file for deployment

-- However, it still won't deploy because SQL Lite cannot open the .db file embedded within the application, causing the application to crash.
+- However, it still won't deploy because SQLite cannot open the .db file embedded within the application, causing the application to crash.

-- And that's where we're at.
+- Further troubleshooting reveals that EB instances are meant to be immuteable; it's files cannot be modify.
+Because the SQLite database is located in that .db file, which is generated within the application, this application is incompatible with EB with the current set up.

+- Possible follow up is to switch to MS SQL Server it's database.